Captainn00/my-first-project/README.md

 # my-first-project
-This is my first GitHub repository for learning.
+Hello GitHub!
+This is my first commit.